tlambert03/napari-ndtiffs/README.md

 - Lazily loads dataset on demand.  quickly load preview your data.
 - Handles `.zip` archives as well!
 Just directly compress your tiff folder, then drop it into napari.
-- All-openCL deskewing, works on GPU as well as CPU, falls back to scipy if pyopencl is unavailable.
+- All OpenCL deskewing, works on GPU as well as CPU, falls back to scipy if [PyOpenCL] is unavailable.
+- CuPy-based deskewing will work for cards with NVIDIA GPUs that support CUDA.
+  CuPy 8.x releases should work, although CuPy >= 9 is recommended.
+If [CuPy] is unavailable, the [PyOpenCL] implementation is used instead.

 It would not be hard to support arbitrary filenaming patterns!
 If you have a folder of tiffs with a consistent naming scheme and would like to take advantage